jon-ruckwood/junit5-example/README.md

 #### Summary

-JUnit 5 support is promising but IDE integration from major testing libraries, e.g. Mockito, is required before jumping on board.
+JUnit 5 support is promising but IDE integration and integrations from major testing libraries, e.g. Mockito, is required before jumping on board.

 [0]: http://junit.org/junit5/
 [1]: http://mockito.org